Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-display.md

 Download Rise Linux Player [here](http://install-versions.risevision.com/rvplayer-installer.sh).
 Right click **rvplayer-installer.sh**, click **Properties**.
 Select the **Permissions** tab and *Check* **Allow executing file as program**.
 Click **Close**.
 Open a terminal window, navigate to the directory you downloaded rvplayer-installer.sh to, and type ./rvplayer-installer.sh.
 When prompted, enter the **Display ID** you created above.

-We recommend that you check out the [Rise Linux Player Optimization Guide](user/advanced/display/rise-linux-player) to further prepare your media player to display digital signage! to further prepare your media player to display digital signage!
+We recommend that you check out the [Rise Linux Player Optimization Guide](user/advanced/display/rise-linux-player) to further prepare your media player to display digital signage!

 ###Install Rise Player on Chrome OS
 Please consult our [Chrome OS Optimization Guide](user/advanced/display/configure-kiosk-mode) for more information about setting up Rise Player on Chrome OS.